airbytehq/airbyte/docs/integrations/sources/google-ads-migrations.md

 ## Upgrading to 3.0.0

-This release upgrades the Google Ads API to version 15 which causes the following changes in the schemas:
+This release upgrades the Google Ads API from Version 13 to Version 15 which causes the following changes in the schemas:

 | Stream                     | Current field name                                                         | New field name                                                           |
 |----------------------------|----------------------------------------------------------------------------|--------------------------------------------------------------------------|